Caring for our community during the COVID-19 crisis

-We are limiting social contact between the Walter Carter Funerals team and our client families.
-Our funeral consultants will organise funeral documentation and arrangement instructions at arms length, via email or phone, rather than in the usual face-to-face meeting.
+We are mindful of social distancing between the Walter Carter Funerals team and our client families.
+Our funeral consultants may organise some funeral documentation and arrangement instructions at arms length, via email or phone, rather than in the usual face-to-face meeting.

 Given this, if you’re seeking to arrange a funeral, please email us at [email protected] or call us on (02) 9389 3499, rather than visiting us at our office to make arrangements.

-Attendance by mourners at venues, including chapels and places of worship, limited to 20 people for indoor funerals and 30 people for outdoor funerals.
-Any clergy, celebrants or funeral staff in attendance are not included in this limit of 10.
-Social distancing requirements must be observed, including an allowance for a 4 metre square distance between people.
+Attendance by mourners at venues, including chapels and places of worship, is no longer limited.
+However, social distancing requirements must be observed, including an allowance for a 4 metre square distance between people.
 All in attendance will be required to register their name and contact details.

 In the case of the Walter Carter Funerals gathering space, a limit of 16 mourners will be in place (due to the size of the venue).